quicwg/ack-frequency/draft-ietf-quic-ack-frequency.md

 increasing value thereafter.

 An endpoint might receive an ACK_FREQUENCY frame out of order (see {{Section 13.3 of QUIC-TRANSPORT}}).
-In this case it needs to check the Sequence number and only process the other fields if the sequenece number is larger than the last processed sequenece number.
+In this case it needs to check the Sequence Number and only process the other fields if the Sequence Number is larger than the last processed Sequence Number.
 In detail this means the following process is applied:

 On the first received ACK_FREQUENCY frame in a connection, an endpoint records